$10 / $20 / $30 / $50

 Ms. Cann studied at the Cleveland Institute of Music and the Curtis Institute of Music, where she holds the inaugural Eleanor Sokoloff Chair in Piano Studies.

-Although this premiere brought instant recognition and fame to Florence Beatrice Price, success as a composer was not to be hers.
+Although this premiere brought instant recognition and fame to Price, sustained success as a composer was not to be hers.
 She would “continue to wage an uphill battle – a battle much larger than any war that pure talent and musical skill could win.
 It was a battle in which the nation was embroiled – a dangerous mélange of segregation, Jim Crow laws, entrenched racism, and sexism.”
 (Women’s Voices for Change, March 8, 2013).
-The same fate would also befall fellow Arkansan William Grant Still, the “Dean of Black Composers” (whose Afro-American Symphony was performed by the Rochester Philharmonic Symphony under Howard Hanson, the first time in history that a major American orchestra had played a symphonic work by a black composer) and many others due to rampant endemic and systemic racism.
+The same fate would also befall fellow Arkansan William Grant Still, the “Dean of Afro-American Composers”, and many others due to rampant endemic and systemic racism.